-Fishing in Panama is as god as it gets in the big game world.
-Large numbers of both Blue and Black marlin, some weighting as much as the magical 1,000 LB mark, call the warm waters of Panama home.
+Fishing in Panama is as good as it gets in the big game world.
+Large numbers of both Blue and Black marlin, some weighing as much as the magical 1,000 LB mark, call the warm waters of Panama home.
 In addition to marlin, the voracious schools of hungry sailfish keep the fishing interesting between marlin bites along with the yellowfin tuna and Dorado.
 For the inshore fisherman, nothing quite like catching roosterfish and snapper until you just can’t take anymore in the calm water around Pinas Bay!
 The fleet of 15 custom 31 ft.
-Bertram’s all with large live wells, GPS, VHF radios and fully rigged with all the necessary tackle for this diverse fishery.
+Bertram’s all have large live wells, GPS, VHF radios and are fully rigged with the necessary tackle for this diverse fishery.
 In one week in January 2009, with 12 boats fishing in the fleet, 95 marlin were caught and released.
-That is an amazing average of more than 1 marlin per day for every boat in the fleet!

 Clients can either stay in the comfortable lodge with air-conditioned rooms, wrap around balconies with incredible views of the bay or in the owners house or Palace, as it is known locally.
-The palace has room for up to six guests in its 3 bedrooms.
-After a day of fishing clients return to the lodge and tend to congregate in the bar where numerous fish stories are told over cocktails.
-In the evenings enjoy the multi course dinners, complete with wine, are served in the scenic bay-view dining room each evening.
-The chef prepares various specialties, such as Baked Alaska, Cherries Jubilee, black bean soup; fresh baked pies and bread, ceviche, and many more varied and delectable dishes.
+The palace has room for up to six guests in its three bedrooms.
+After a day of fishing, clients return to the lodge and tend to congregate in the bar where numerous fish stories are told over cocktails.
+In the evenings enjoy the multi course dinners, complete with wine, served in the scenic bay-view dining room.
+The chef prepares various specialties Cherries Jubilee, black bean soup, fresh baked pies and bread, ceviche, and many more varied and delectable dishes.
 A fresh “catch of the day” is offered, as well as our regular main course selection.

 The Lodge is situated 150 miles south of Panama City.
 It can only be reached by boat or plane, since there are no roads within a hundred miles.
 A charter plane lands on an airstrip in Piñas Bay.
 You then take a ten-minute boat ride to Tropic Star Lodge.
 Multiple airlines have direct flights into Panama City to link up with the charter flight to the lodge.